 Tickets: Salisbury Information Centre, Fish Row, Salisbury Phone: 01722 342860 or from www.ticketsource.co.uk/studiotheatresalisbury

-Studio Theatre is now over sixty years old and was situated in various premises in Salisbury before coming to roost in our purpose-built 92-seater theatre in Ashley Road.
+Studio Theatre is now seventy years old and was situated in various premises in Salisbury before coming to roost in our purpose-built 92-seater theatre in Ashley Road.
 We have charitable status (Charity No. 253957).

 We are a member of the prestigious Little Theatre Guild of Great Britain of which Sir Kenneth Branagh is President, and which exacts a high standard of performance from its members as well as requiring them to own their own premises.

 Musical star, Rosemary Squires, is our President – one of a number of prestigious names associated with Studio Theatre, including William Golding who, in 1954, directed The Alcestis of Euripides, and the actor, Brian Protheroe, who trod our boards before becoming a professional actor.
 Two of the late Sir Terry Pratchett’s novels were staged as plays at Studio – one of which as a new adaptation – and he attended both on the first night of each.

 We also have a Patron, the former producer of Panorama and Newsnight, Baroness Bonham-Carter of Yarnbury.